- May 14, 2015

 - Posted by: Parker Evans

-- Category: Bonds, Financial Planning, Portfolio Management, Principal Protected, Retirement Planning, Uncategorized
+- Categories: Bonds, Financial Planning, Portfolio Management, Principal Protected, Retirement Planning, Uncategorized

 One way to look at interest rate risk is to consider what happens to the value of your investment if interest rates change.
 Interest rate risk is fundamental to fixed income investments including U.S. Treasury bills, notes and bonds.